 Whether you select a traditional white diamond, a sophisticated emerald or sapphire stone, or any other unexpected colored gem, there's a variety of ways to utilize stones and their cuts to create your own one-of-a-kind piece.

 There's no right or wrong way to design your wedding band.
-However, there's no doubt that there are reoccurring trends that continue to present itself as tried-and-true favorites.
+However, there's no doubt that there are reoccurring trends that continue to present themselves as tried-and-true favorites.

 "In 2020, we began to see an increase in trends of rose gold engagement rings and wedding bands, a metal not as widely popular in the past.
 And as the vintage trend continues, we've seen an increase of customers choosing 18k gold over 14k for a bolder gold color," informs Hung.
 Whether you decide to go for something a little more understated or a little more bold, here is your opportunity to exhibit your personal style.

 - What are the most common wedding band styles?
-"The most common wedding band style we see are simple and dainty half diamond pavé bands.
-These bands are understandably popular because they pair easily with any engagement ring and are perfect for everyday wear on its own," explains Hung.
+"A simple and dainty half-diamond pavé band.
+It is understandably popular because it pairs easily with any engagement ring and is perfect for everyday wear on their own," explains Hung.

 - How can I ensure that my engagement ring doesn't clash with my unique wedding band?
 "We recommend using the same designer and having them designed together," Hung suggests.
 "Bring your engagement ring in when designing the wedding band, so you can ensure the wedding band can sit flush.
 If planning to wear as a pair, we don't recommend choosing a large variety of cuts."